 The I/O port latches are reset to 0xFF (all logic 1's), activating internal weak pull-ups which take the external I/O pins to a high state.
-The external I/O pins do not go high immediately, but will go high within four system clock cycles after entering the reset state.
 Note that weak pull-ups are disabled during the reset, and enabled when the device exits the reset state.
 This allows power to be conserved while the part is held in reset.
 For VDD Monitor resets, the /RST pin is driven low until the end of the VDD reset timeout.

 On exit from the reset state, the program counter (PC) is reset, and the system clock defaults to the internal oscillator running at 2 MHz.
 Refer to Section "14.
-OSCILLATORS" on page 133 for information on selecting and configuring the system clock source.
+OSCILLATORS" on page 135 for information on selecting and configuring the system clock source.
 The Watchdog Timer is enabled using its longest timeout interval (see Section "13.8.
 Watchdog Timer Reset" on page 129).
 Once the system clock source is stable, program execution begins at location 0x0000.